What is a Revenue Strategy?

 Revenue strategies don’t have a one-size-fits-all approach—they vary based on a company’s unique business model and operational structure.

-Subscription businesses, for example, focus on finding ways to increase customer lifetime value (CLV) through upselling and cross-selling, while ecommerce stores focus on increasing website traffic and conversion rate optimization (CRO).
+Subscription businesses, for example, focus on increasing customer lifetime value (CLV) through upselling and cross-selling, while ecommerce stores focus on increasing website traffic and conversion rate optimization (CRO).

 B2B sellers typically prioritize customer acquisition and retention, while B2C companies focus more on pricing and promotional strategies.